 The source material for Idleness, Endlessness was collected while attending the Parkfield Artist Residency in September 2012.
 Parkfield is a unique retreat where invited artists have no obligation to create work, or anything other then their own meals each day.
 This creates a unique situation for contemplation and reflection.

 The source material consists of synthesized tones and radio static collected on a portable synthesizer, and a single field recording of the wind.
 From 2012 – 2015 this material was processed in the studio and used in live performances.
-The final compositions were created through improvisation with the insertion of 5 minute periods of inactivity every 15 minutes to simply contemplate where the piece had come and where it should go.
+The final performances are created through improvisation with the insertion of 5 minute periods of inactivity every 15 minutes to simply contemplate where the piece had come and where it should go.